-In this article we'll run through the steps necessary to create a bootable installer of the Mac operating system, whether it's so you can install the latest version of the macOS on multiple Macs; perform a clean install of the macOS; or just to be prepared with an emergency disk if your Mac experiences problems and you don't want to connect to the internet or can't access Recovery mode.
+In this article we'll run through the steps necessary to create a bootable installer of the Mac operating system, whether it's so you can install the latest version of the macOS on multiple Macs; perform a clean install of the macOS; or just to be prepared with an emergency disk if your Mac experiences problems and you don't want to connect to the internet or in Recovery mode, or can't access Recovery mode.

 If you want to find out how to make a bootable install of macOS Mojave, or an older version of Mac OS X or macOS, you've come to the right place.

 You can also use your bootable installer to install the MacOS on a separate partition of your hard drive, it's also a hassle-free way to go back to an older version of MacOS X or MacOS.